smmmiri/PrimeFactorsConsole/README.md

-# PrimeFactorsConsole
+# Prime Factors Console

 ## Project Description

-This console application calculate prime factors of all number between 1 and 1000 and print it for you.
+This console application calculates prime factors of all number between 1 and 1000 and prints it for you.

 ## What is this code good for practicing?